LBNL-ETA/frads/docs/how-to/guide5.md

 Importing EnergyPlus into Python is not so straightforward.
 You can run the following code to import EnergyPlusAPI if you had installed EnergyPlus in the default location for your operating system.
-If you had not installed EnergyPlus one of these location you'll need to `append` the path to your `sys.path` before you can import EnergyPlusAPI.
+If you had not installed EnergyPlus in one of these locations you'll need to `append` the path to your `sys.path` before you can import EnergyPlusAPI.

 ```python